paramarco/Dolph/README.md

 # Dolph

-A large collection of ASCII art drawings of dolphins and other related animal ASCII art pictures.

       _       _       _
    __| | ___ | |_ __ | |__
   / _` |/ _ \| | '_ \| '_ \